 Yes.
-Because these products come in various formulations, different injectables are better suited to some parts of the face than others.
-It is safe to have any of these products administered at the same time as one other.
-When administered by a trained medical professional, such as the Tucson dermatologists of Skin Spectrum, a combinational approach can yield a smoother, lifted, more youthful-looking face.
+Because these products come in various formulations, some injectables are better suited to certain parts of the face than others.
+It is safe to have any of these products administered at the same appointment.
+When administered by a trained medical professional, such as the Tucson dermatologists of Skin Spectrum, a combination approach can yield a smoother, lifted, more youthful-looking face.

 I've heard that BOTOX Cosmetic can cause the brow to sag.
 Is this true?